-In fact, a good quality good or service is always the result of a great building blocks (people or goods) choice.
+A good quality good or service is always the result of a great building blocks (people or goods) choice.
 Therefore, choosing the right suppliers is vital for any business to stay competitive and reach its strategic and performance goals.
-However, making the right choice may appear to be difficult in a business world where you have many suppliers offering similar products within a narrow range of pricing.
+However, making the right decision may appear to be difficult in a business world where you have many suppliers offering similar products within a narrow range of pricing.

 Fortunately, there are available ways that help companies make their most optimal choice such as a request for proposal.
 A request for proposal is a detailed document used by a potential buyer to request several suppliers to submit a competitive proposal that meets all the company’s needs.
 Many commonly refer to this as RFP.